eclipse-tractusx/bpdm/docs/developer/logging-guide.md

 ## 2.4 Where a line lives

 - A persisted-change line MUST be emitted by the **write authority** for that subject — the operation service that persists it.
 This is the same single-authority rule as [`application-code-guide.md` §2.4](application-code-guide.md#24-operation-layer), read as a logging rule.
-- Where the write authority persists one entry at a time and its caller drives the batch — the Orchestrator's task state machine and the services that call it — the batch line MUST be emitted by that caller instead.
-It is the closest place to the write that can still satisfy the one-line-per-batch rule of [2.1](#21-info); the write authority reports the entry at DEBUG.
+- Where the write authority persists one entry at a time and its caller drives the batch, that caller MUST emit the batch line and the write authority MUST report its entry at DEBUG.
+The Orchestrator's task state machine and its callers are the reference.
 - Application services MUST NOT log at INFO.
 They are per API version, so a line there is duplicated across v6 and v7, and they are bypassed entirely by the golden record task path — a line there would miss most production writes.
 - Parsers MUST NOT log at INFO.
 They decide; they never persist.
-- A subject whose write emits a changelog entry SHOULD rely on its service's `ChangelogCreateService` for its INFO line rather than adding its own — Pool's for business partners, Gate's for business partner and relation stages.
-A subject with no changelog — Pool relations, metadata, tasks — MUST log its own.
+- Every subject MUST log its own persisted-change line, whether or not that write also emits a changelog entry.
+Business partners, relations, metadata and tasks then all read the same way.
-- Logging MUST NOT be routed through `ChangelogCreateService.record(...)` by subjects that do not belong in the changelog.
-The changelog is a domain artifact with its own emission policy; coupling observability to it makes a business decision silently change the logs.
+- A changelog write MUST NOT stand in for that line, and `ChangelogCreateService` MUST report the entries it writes at DEBUG only.
+The changelog dedupes per subject and covers only some of them, so reporting through it would let a business decision change the logs.
+- A line MUST name its subject by the identifier its readers search on — the BPN for a business partner, the external ID for a Gate record, the task ID for a task — and MUST name all of them where a subject carries several.

 ## 2.5 Schedules

 - Every schedule MUST log its activation once at startup, at INFO, naming the schedule and its cron — or stating that it is disabled.
 This is the configuration case of [2.1](#21-info) and it is what replaces per-tick narration.
 - A scheduled run MUST log at INFO only when it changed something, and MUST report what it changed.
 Every other part of the run is DEBUG.
 - Where a service schedules through one central helper, the activation line SHOULD live in that helper rather than being repeated per schedule. `GoldenRecordTaskConfiguration.scheduleIfEnabled` in Gate is the reference.
+- A schedule MUST be registered against the injected `TaskScheduler` or with `@Scheduled`, never on a scheduler of its own.
+Both resolve `RequestIdTaskScheduler`, which is what gives each execution its `request` id.

 ## 2.6 Mechanics

 - Message text MUST distinguish schedules and subjects that would otherwise be indistinguishable at INFO.
 Two schedulers logging `Total of 0 processed` are two lines nobody can act on.
 - Message text MUST NOT be assembled from lazily-loaded entity state outside an open persistence context.
 - A log line MUST NOT be relied on as a test assertion target unless the test commits — lines emitted on transaction commit never fire in `@Transactional` rollback-style tests.
 - Log correlation MUST come from the MDC (`%X{user}`, `%X{request}`) rather than from repeating identifiers in every message.
+API requests and scheduled executions each carry their own `request` id.

 ---